 Stable (resilient) communities have high functional and taxonomic redundancy (Török & Helm, 2017; others).

-Disturbance destabilizes communities, and recovery to a functional state (analogous to historical function/condition) is desirable in restoration, especially recovery of recovery of natural processes following disturbance release.
+Disturbance destabilizes communities, and recovery to a functional state (analogous to historical function/condition) is desirable in restoration, especially recovery of natural processes following disturbance release.

 Grazing as a form of natural disturbance